ga4gh-metadata/ga4gh-metadata-examples/metagenomics_example/README.md

 # Implementation of the  GA4GH schema based on metagenomics data

-This folder contain data and information regarding the metagenomic implementation of a GA4GH schema structure.
+This folder contains data and information regarding the metagenomic implementation of a GA4GH schema structure.
-This project is aimed at showing the principle feasibility of such an approach, mainly to test & drive schema development.
+This project aims to demonstrate the feasibility of such an approach, mainly to help the development of the scheme.

--- Example with metagenomics data --
+### Origin of the data

 Example based on the ENA study PRJEB23107
 URL : https://www.ebi.ac.uk/ebisearch/search.ebi?query=PRJEB23107&submit=&db=allebi&requestFrom=global-masthead